 The Creation of Rice Lake

 With the land purchased, the next step was to acquire the right to flood the land to create Rice Lake.
-The eastern and northern side would be state owned, while the south and west sides of the lake would be privately owned and subdivided.
+The eastern and northern side would be state owned, while the southern and western side of the lake would be privately owned and subdivided.
 Initial plans named this body of water State Park Lake until it was officially dedicated as Rice Lake in honor of Dr. Ora Rice in 1961.

 Whitewater and Rice Lake Today